TigerYY/OpenAero/DOCS/prd/enhanced-prd-en.md

 **Category**: Core
 **Dependencies**: None

-**Description**: Secure user authentication system with multi-factor authentication support and comprehensive user profile management.
+**Description**: Secure user authentication system with email/password authentication and comprehensive user profile management.

 **Acceptance Criteria**:
 - [x] Users can register with email and password
-- [x] Users can log in securely with MFA support
+- [x] Users can log in securely with credentials
 - [x] Password reset functionality works
 - [x] User profiles can be created and updated
 - [x] Role-based access control is implemented